If you love yourself, you should be ready to let him go.

 I am a free spirit, although I deal with a lot of insecurities due to age and gravity getting a hold on my body and such, I know where I stand and what I like and dislike.
 I am open straightforward and honest about my life and my values.

 But I am also a woman, raised in traditional ways on the Dutch bible-belt, taught that a woman serves a man.
 And although I no longer believe that, old habits do not die easily.

-So, while writing this article for you, I just finished balancing the chord of being my prude self, the way my mama raised me or pleasing my boyfriend the way he likes and awakening a naughty side of me that was long hidden.
+So, while writing this article for you, I just finished balancing the chord of being my prude self, the way my mama raised me or pleasing my date the way he likes and awakening a naughty side of me that was long hidden.

-It popped up before this naughty side of me but was crushed like a clove of garlic under a master chefs kitchen knife by a narcissist that shattered my personality during the two years we lived together.
+It popped up before, this naughty side of me but was crushed like a clove of garlic under a master chefs kitchen knife by a narcissist that shattered my personality during the two years we lived together.